Uncategorised

 A Full Structural Survey is more expensive than the Homebuyers Report, but goes into much greater detail, reviewing all major and minor structural issues with the property.
 They still won’t pull back the carpets or lift the furniture unless it is obvious that there is a problem in which case, the report will detail the extent of the problem and give recommendations for future work.

-So back to the original question: ‘can I sue my surveyor?
+So back to the original question: ‘Can I sue my surveyor?
 Or more precisely, if I sue my surveyor, am I likely to win?

 Negligence claims involving valuation reports are the most difficult professional negligence cases to prove.
 As long as the valuation is within the correct ‘ballpark’ then the surveyor is probably safe, though we have known of instances where incorrect information has been given that would give rise to legal liability.